-Arthur Rose is a Vice-Chancellor’s Fellow in English at the University of Bristol.
+Arthur Rose is Senior Research Fellow at the Wellcom Centre Cultures and Environments of Health at the University of Exeter.
 His current project looks at literary, medical and legal accounts of asbestos from the major asbestos producing nations, and what it might mean to “live with” asbestos.
 As asbestos itself is increasingly consigned to literal waste dumps and, more figuratively, to the ash heap of history, this project considers the remains of asbestos and its continuing legacy.
 Recent publications include “Mining Memories with Donald Trump in the Anthropocene” (Modern Fiction Studies), the co-edited collection, Reading Breath in Literature (Palgrave Macmillan 2019), and “Disrupted breath, songlines of breathlessness: an interdisciplinary response” (forthcoming, 2020).
+He was previously Vice-Chancellor’s Fellow in English at the University of Bristol.
 He tweets @eclecticpneumas

 Jerrine Tan is a Visiting Lecturer in Global Anglophone Literature in the English department at Mount Holyoke College.
 Her current research focuses on feminist theory and the non-human, dystopian landscapes and corporate dystopias.
 She is interested in the representation of waste and toxicity alongside industrialization and growth and the effects of toxicity on bodies as well as the legibility of those effects across ethnicities, cultures, and nationalities.
 Her other research interests include Global Anglophone Literature, 20th American Literature, World Literature, Film Studies, and Gender and Sexuality Studies.
 From 2016-2017, she served as Assistant Editor of the feminist journal differences: A Journal of Feminist Cultural Studies, Duke University Press.
 She received her BA in English and Economics from the University of California, Berkeley, and an MA in English and PhD from Brown University.
 She has received fellowships from the Brown University Graduate School, the Japan Foundation, and Fudan University, among other institutions.